fbpx

 In order to receive a BSN, students must earn a four-year degree from an accredited college.
 Courses within a BSN program will include subjects such as anatomy, physiology, public health care, disease prevention, clinical practice and nursing leadership techniques.
 A minimum of 120 credits is typically required for graduation from nursing school.
 However, at a number of Georgia colleges, RN to BSN programs are offered to registered nurses with state licensure.
 Within this program, RNs can earn their BSN at an accelerated rate with previous nursing degree credits transferred.

-The following are the top nursing schools in Georgia that offer degree programs that include a BSN.
+The top nursing schools in Georgia

 1. South Georgia State College